General Foundations of Spatial Sense

 Written Communication

 Written communication is an excellent way for students to clarify their ideas and describe their problem-solving strategies.
-It is also a gives insight into what they have learned.
+It also gives insight into what they have learned.
 Students often reveal much of what they have learned and mastered through their written work.
 Teachers should encourage students to leave as much evidence about their thinking as possible.

 Example